 - Click on the $.

-- Facebook will show your audience an ad that lasts up to 20 seconds.
+- Facebook will show your audience an ad lasting 5-15 seconds.

 - Your live stream resumes after the ad.

 - After another five minutes, you’ll have an opportunity to take another ad break.

 You now know the benefits and risks as a marketer, so here’s what you need to keep in mind when creating your Facebook live ads: